What is The L-1 Visa?

 Here is a breakdown of the necessary fees associated with obtaining your L-1 visa:

-It is important to note that all of the above fees are your employer’s responsibility, not yours.
+All of the above fees excluding the DS-260 application fee are your employer’s responsibility, not yours.
 Also, the ACWIA and Public Law fees are only one-time fees that do not apply to L-1 transfers or extensions.

 L-1 Blanket Petition